szaumoor/ZSTweaks/ZSTweaks/README.md

 - +1 to THAC0 and Damage vs. males
 - +2 AC vs. males (essentially as if she had a Protection from Men spell on her)

-Note that this means she has a bonus against things that make no sense they're set as "male", like battle horrors.
-I want to try to make it so it's just humanoids, but currently it doesn't discriminate, as I'm not sure how to implement that.
+Note that this means she has a bonus against things that _may_ make no sense they're set as "male", like battle horrors.
+My mod, however, fixes this whenever a component is installed, ensuring sexless and genderless creatures are set as such.
+Creatures of that nature includes angels, demons, elementals, mind flayers, golems, and others.
+All those instances will be fixed so this component and any other that targets gender directly works more consistently.

 </details>